jawhiteley/dotfiles/README.md

 * common personal settings and files have standard names, without leading '.' and ending in '-dot'.
   - e.g., 'vimrc-dot'

+I really do want to change this setup: it's confusing and unnecessarily complicated.

 ## Why is it like this?

 Because I find there are almost always system-specific settings --- like font sizes, window sizes, or other ideosyncracies of a particular environment.